Rhea Seehorn as 'Carol' in Pluribus

 Release date: 27 January 2023

-Driven by grief, Jimmy Laird (Segel) starts to build more personal relationship with the people he’s aiming to help, and, quickly, things start getting more complicated.
-Turns out telling people what to do has consequences!
+Driven by grief, Jimmy Laird (Segel) begins to form a more personal connection with the people he aims to help, and things quickly become more complicated.
+It turns out that telling people what to do has consequences!

-Now, this is a comedy, so don’t expect a detailed expression of the ethical issues inherent in Laird’s actions, but the resulting show has been praised for its surprisingly deep examination of grief, sorrow, and the cast’s performances.
+Now, this is a comedy, so don’t expect a detailed exploration of the ethical issues inherent in Laird’s actions.
+However, the resulting show has been praised for its surprisingly deep examination of grief, sorrow, and the cast’s performances.

 IMDB rating: 8.8